 IFRS 11 applies to accounting for interests in joint arrangements where there is joint control.
 The standard requires the joint arrangements to be classified as either joint operations or joint ventures.
 The structure of the joint arrangement would no longer be the most significant factor when classifying the joint arrangement as either a joint operation or a joint venture.
 In addition, the option to account for joint ventures (previously called jointly controlled entities) using proportionate consolidation will be removed and replaced by equity accounting.
-IFRS 11 is required to be applied for annual periods beginning on or after January 1, 2013, with earlier adoption permitted.
-The Company has not yet assessed the impact of the standard.
+The adoption of this standard did not have a material impact on the Company's condensed consolidated interim financial statements.